akirasoft/keptn-springoneplatform/01_Onboarding_carts_service/README.md

 To create a project which is the logical entity that holds services, please follow these instructions:

-1. TODO In the docker container, quit the setup script you were using to setup the infrastructure.

 1. Navigate to the `keptn-onboarding` folder in the workshop directory:

     ```console